 How to Start Student Paced Mode

-You can turn on Student Paced Mode at any time, during any Session.
-You activate it from inside a Slides Session or from a Sessions Menu.
+You can turn on Student Paced Mode at any time from the following locations:

 - Scroll over the bottom of the slide to open the Navigation Bar.